truar/cloudcmr-v2/Readme.md

 - You can manipulate only `steps` which lake of abstraction and reusability
 - No easy way of caching dependencies (example with yarn)
 - The `waitFor` are not very intuitive, and you need some thinking to use it properly

+To use it properly:
+- I created `cloudbuild.yaml` files, which contains the steps to build the application
+- I used `Source repositories` to link my github with my GCP projects
+- I created `Cloud build triggers` to trigger the build when I push on a branch
+    - I have only one trigger for any branch but master for now.
+But it will come soon

 Even if this is simple, I've tried to optimize it as much as I could, in order to see how far I could go with `Cloud Build`